Don't Use English Dev: On the Zero-Shot Cross-Lingual Evaluation of Contextual Embeddings: Between-run and within-run variation

-Running mBERT finetuning experiments under different random seeds yields highly variable results, similar to what we observed in Table \ref{table:published-mbert}.
-Previous work that discussed evaluation with random initializations (e.g., \citealp{reimers-2017-reporting, melis-2018-eval}) has reported only small effects on the test metric (e.g., $\pm$1 point on En F1 for NER), but we observed much larger variations for zero-shot accuracy on MLDoc and XNLI.
+Running mBERT fine-tuning under different random seeds yields highly variable results, similar to what we observed in Table \ref{table:published-mbert}.
+Previous work on evaluation over random initializations (e.g., \citealp{melis-2018-eval}) reported relatively small effects on the test metric (e.g., $\pm$1 point on En F1 for NER).
+However, we observed much larger variations in zero-shot accuracy on MLDoc and XNLI.

-Firstly, we observed significant variation \emph{between} independent runs (Tables \ref{table:variance-mldoc} and \ref{table:variance-xnli}).
+First, we observed significant variation \emph{between} independent runs (Table \ref{table:variance}).
 We ran mBERT fine-tuning with different random seeds, and for each run, selected the checkpoint with the best En dev performance.
-The best checkpoint from each run gave very different zero-shot results, varying as much as 15.0\% absolute in French (MLDoc) and 4.3\% in Thai (XNLI).
+The best checkpoint from each run gave very different zero-shot results, varying as much as 15.0\% absolute in French (Fr) in MLDoc and 4.3\% in Thai (Th) in XNLI.

-Secondly, we observed significant variation \emph{within} each run, which we illustrate in Figure \ref{fig:forgetting}.
-En dev accuracy reaches a stable plateau as mBERT fine-tuning proceeds; however, zero-shot Es and Ja accuracies swing by several percentage points.
+Second, we observed significant variation \emph{within} each run, which we illustrate in Figure \ref{fig:forgetting}.
+En dev accuracy reaches a stable plateau as mBERT fine-tuning proceeds; however, zero-shot Spanish (Es) and Japanese (Ja) accuracies swing by several percentage points as training proceeds.

-A simple calculation with a test of proportions at a significance level of 0.05 shows that a difference of at least 2.5\% (absolute) would be statistically significant given the size of the MLDoc and XNLI test sets.
-For all of the MLDoc languages and for 7 of the 14 XNLI languages, the variation within 10 runs exceeds 2.5\%, even though the En dev accuracy varies within a narrow 0.9\% range.
+Indeed, for all of the MLDoc languages and for 7 of the 14 XNLI languages, the variation across 10 runs exceeds 2.5\% (absolute), even though the En dev accuracy only varies within a narrow 0.9\% range.
+To put this variation in context, we note that the MLDoc and XNLI test sets are relatively large, so a 2.5\% difference in accuracy would be statistically significant (at the 5\% significance level using the usual test of proportions), which means that a paper claiming `state-of-the-art' performance on these zero-shot tasks may be reporting strong results because of the large between-run variation, rather than a genuine improvement due to their proposed technique.

-In other words, the En dev accuracy is not necessarily useful for choosing the best model for zero-shot transfer among different runs.
-The En dev accuracy is very similar for each of our independent experiments, but the target test accuracy for each experiment fluctuates in a wide band.
+In other words, using the En dev accuracy for choosing the final model for zero-shot transfer leads to inconsistent results across different runs.
+The En dev accuracy is similar for each of our independent experiments, but the target test accuracy for each experiment fluctuates in a wide band.